openreplay/documentation/content/deployment/deploy-ovhcloud.md

 ## Troubleshooting

-If you encounter any issues, connect to our [Discord](https://discord.openreplay.com) and get help from our community.
+If you encounter any issues, connect to our  [Slack community](https://slack.openreplay.com/) and get help from our devs.